Braves vs. Giants Player Props Betting Odds

 Acuna Stats

-- Acuna has 161 hits with 29 doubles, two triples, 27 home runs and 66 walks.
+- Acuna has recorded 162 hits with 29 doubles, two triples, 27 home runs and 66 walks.
 He has driven in 73 runs with 55 stolen bases.

 Acuna Recent Games